Condor: A Code Discriminator Integrating General Semantics with Code Details: Results

 \subsection{RQ2: Generalizability to Code Generation Tasks}

-Tables~\ref{apps} and \ref{mbpp} present the discrimination capabilities of our Condor model on the APPS and MBPP datasets, using the Pass@1 metric to measure Condor's effectiveness in selecting LLM outputs.
-From these experimental results, we can observe Condor's generalization ability in code generation tasks.
+\lqy{ To comprehensively evaluate the generalization capability of Condor, we conduct experiments on three representative datasets: APPS, MBPP, and the recently introduced LiveCodeBench~(version 5).
+Table~\ref{apps}, Table~\ref{mbpp}, and Table~\ref{lcb} present the Pass@1 results of various discriminators, including both traditional baselines and our Condor model. }

 In the APPS dataset~(Table~\ref{apps}), due to the challenging nature of the algorithmic problems, the original generation models show relatively low performance.
-Deepseek-Coder Instruct 6.7B achieves a Pass@1 of 9.40\%, Meta-Llama-3.1 Instruct 8B reaches 6.06\%, and the Meta-Llama-3.1 Instruct 70B version achieves 10.16\%.
-The results of random selection differ little from the original outputs, for example, on Deepseek-Coder Instruct 6.7B, Pass@1 only increases from 9.40\% to 9.60\%.
-In contrast, traditional discriminators like CodeRanker (110M) and CodeT5 (110M) show more significant improvements, with CodeRanker (110M) boosting Meta-Llama-3.1 Instruct 70B's Pass@1 to 21.30\%, and CodeT5 (110M) slightly higher at 21.62\%.
-As the model size increases, DeepSeek-Coder~(1.3B) further improves Pass@1 to 22.42\%, demonstrating solid discriminative ability.
+DS-Coder Instruct 6.7B achieves a Pass@1 of 9.40\%, Llama-3.1 Instruct 8B reaches 6.06\%, and the Llama-3.1 Instruct 70B version achieves 10.16\%.
+The results of random selection differ little from the original outputs, for example, on DS-Coder-Instruct 6.7B, Pass@1 only increases from 9.40\% to 9.60\%.
+In contrast, traditional discriminators like CodeRanker (110M) and CodeT5 (110M) show more significant improvements, with CodeRanker (110M) boosting Llama-3.1-Instruct 70B's Pass@1 to 21.30\%, and CodeT5 (110M) slightly higher at 21.62\%.
+As the model size increases, DS-Coder~(1.3B) further improves Pass@1 to 22.42\%, demonstrating solid discriminative ability.
 Condor, enhanced by its code detail-awareness strategies, performs exceptionally well on the APPS dataset.
-Condor~(110M) surpasses CodeRanker and CodeT5, increasing Meta-Llama-3.1 Instruct 8B's Pass@1 to 10.32\%, showcasing its discrimination advantage even in smaller models.
+Condor~(110M) surpasses CodeRanker and CodeT5, increasing Llama-3.1 Instruct 8B's Pass@1 to 10.32\%, showcasing its discrimination advantage even in smaller models.
 Condor (1.3B) performs the best, achieving the highest Pass@1 across all models.
-For example, on the Meta-Llama-3.1-Instruct~(70B), it boosts Pass@1 to 25.10\%, representing an improvement over 147\% from the original 10.16\%.
+For example, on the Llama-3.1-Instruct~(70B), it boosts Pass@1 to 25.10\%, representing an improvement over 147\% from the original 10.16\%.
 This demonstrates Condor's strong ability to capture code details and significantly enhance performance in discrimination tasks.